 40-yard construction roll-off

-The 40-Yard Roll-Off Container is 22 feet long, 8 feet wide, and 8 feet tall, accommodating up to 5 tons of debris.
+The 40-Yard Roll-Off stretches 22 feet long, 8 feet wide, and stands 8 feet tall, with about 5 tons of debris included on the haul.

 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off container accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Tempe transfer station to maximize recovery before the remainder hits the landfill—so contractors often utilize commercial recurring hauling agreements.
-You can follow EPA construction debris recycling guidance to learn more about site management.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Tempe transfer station—where we maximize recovery.
+Contractors on rolling jobs often set up commercial recurring hauling agreements to maintain site compliance, while we reference EPA construction debris recycling guidance for every container.
+Call (480) 646-3784.

 • Framing lumber and offcuts